robertonsj/java-challanges-dio/README.md

-# Solving Java exercises from Dio Learning Platform, ebooks and other sources
+# Solving Java exercises from platforms, ebooks and other sources
 * DIO (Digital Inovation One)
 * Mastering Java Over 100 exercises - Ruhan Conceição